HIPAA Compliant Healthcare Applications, Part 1: What You Need to Know About User Authentication

 Is Multi-factor Authentication Necessary?

 Multifactor authentication is defined as requiring a patient to produce more than one type of credential to log in to an application.
 The majority of logins only require a user to enter information that he or she knows.
-In multifactor authentication, this can be supplemented by requirements to enter a code from an object like a card, security token, or VPN soft token, and/or by direct verification of identity, like a fingerprint or challenge questions.
+In multifactor authentication, this can be supplemented by requirements to enter a code from an object like a card, security token, or cell phone via SMS message, and/or by direct verification of identity, like a fingerprint or challenge questions.
 As passwords and access to email accounts can easily be compromised, multifactor authentication is growing in popularity for portal user authentication and portal user registration.
 While the HIPAA Security Rule does not require multifactor authentication, it is important to thoroughly consider its provisions on information access management and access control to determine how to best account for them in your healthcare application.

 How Strong Do Passwords Need to Be?